Mom guilt is a very real thing no matter how great of a mom you really are!

 A mom’s job is an immensely rewarding one that I wouldn’t trade for the world.

 It’s a job that involves the most important responsibility of all: molding another human being into a well-rounded, good, healthy, successful, productive person.

 No pressure at all right?

-Don’t get me wrong, for the most part I feel like I’m the mom equivalent of a rockstar.
+Don’t get me wrong, most of the time I feel like I’m the mom equivalent of a rockstar.

-I really take pride in my job as ‘Mom’.
+I really take pride in my job as ‘Mom’ by:

 I’m always aware of the fact that I am his main role model in all areas of life.
 He’s watching me and copying what I do.
 So I better do it right.

 I could go on and on with the list of things I do as a mom.

 Bottom line: Being a mom is a HUGE job and I love every minute of it.

 BUT there are times where that mom guilt really gets the best of me.